drew-chen/boundless/docs/Installation/INSTALLATION.md

 ```

 ## I.2) Firebase Project Creation and Credentials
 In this section we need to create the firebase database, storage and server side functions.
 At the end you will need to make a copy of the database credentials to securely configure the web portal in **Part II**.
 This should take about 30 minutes.

-Because there are a number of steps we created document dedicated to setting up Firebase where you can find here: [Firebase Installation](FirebaseInstall.md)
+Because there are a number of steps - we created a document dedicated to setting up Firebase which can be found here: [Firebase Installation](docs/Installation/FirebaseInstall.md).

-Once you completed the Firebase Installation instructions which concludes with the copiing of your database credentials into **init.js** proceed to the next section.
+Once you completed the Firebase Installation instructions, which concludes with the coping of your database credentials into **init.js**, proceed to the next section.

 ## I.3) Firebase Initialize and Function Loading
-From the **terminal** run the following to install firebase functions (you must have make installed):
+From the **terminal** run the following to install firebase functions (you must have **make** installed):
 ```bash
 $ make fb_init
 $ make fb_functions_deploy